The Reason for Making Sure Your Child Does Not Swallow Toothpaste

 As your child is still mastering the skill of brushing and spitting without swallowing the toothpaste, it is important to remember to apply an appropriate amount of toothpaste to the toothbrush.
 Children under the age of 6 only need a smear of toothpaste to brush effectively.
 After age 6, your child should be able to properly brush twice daily and spit out the toothpaste without consuming any.
 At this point, you may increase the amount of toothpaste from a smear to a small pea sized amount.

 Too much fluoride in the blood can actually cause damage to the developing teeth, not to mention the stomach aches, discomfort and sometimes even vomiting.
-Keep in mind that your child would have to ingest a significant amount of fluoridated toothpaste to actually cause any serious risk to your child.
+Keep in mind that your child would have to ingest a significant amount of fluoridated toothpaste to actually cause any serious risk.
 When used properly, toothpaste is very unlikely to cause any problems with your child's health.

-If you have any questions or concerns, please don't hesitate to call our office right away and visit with our dentists.
+If you have any questions or concerns, please don't hesitate to call our office right away at (316) 202-9629 and visit with our dentists.